Shorashim: History

 Shorashim was established as a moshav in 1985 by a group of North American immigrants who had formed a gar'in in 1980.
 Over the years, it was privatized, but the community remains tightly knit and committed to a traditional but pluralistic way of life.
 All community activity is voluntary.
 About half of the residents are native Israeli and the rest new immigrants from various countries, predominantly English speakers.

 Foundation

 The community was founded as an economic collective (MOSHAV SHITUFI) in 1980 by a group of immigrants (OLIM) from English-speaking countries and native-born Israelis.
 In 1992, the community privatized and today operates as a yishuv kehilati (cooperative community).

 The community is home to more than 130 families.
-It is focused on growth and seeks new families to be a part of an active, vibrant community.

 Community and religious life

 As many of the founding residents are immigrants, they understand the immigrant experience.
 Some have no extended family in Israel, so neighbors are not only friends, but family and support system, celebrating life cycle events, Shabbat, and holidays together.
 For many native-born Israelis, Shorashim is the gathering place for relatives from around the country.

 Committees of volunteers oversee nearly every aspect of community life from general administration to the nursery schools, holidays, library, and the synagogue.
 A number of community-wide social and cultural events throughout the year are coordinated by volunteers (for example, annual Yom Hazikaron/Yom Ha’atzma’ut activity, 1st grade-12th grade party).

 Shorashim’s affiliation with the Masorti (Conservative) movement goes back to its founding.
 Religious services are led by the members of the community (volunteers!) every Friday evening, Shabbat morning, and all holidays.
 Services are egalitarian, with men and women participating fully in all aspects of synagogue ritual.
 On holidays, to complement religious services and study sessions, there are social and cultural activities ranging from communal potluck meals to parties.